 Upon completion of the application and receipt of all documents, the admissions check will be completed.
 Those students who are granted admission will receive an acceptance notice and either a Certificate of Eligibility (Form I-20) or an IAP-66 form.

 All application materials must be submitted by the appropriate deadline for your file to be evaluated.
 For all Graduate Programs the application dealine is April 15 before the Fall semester for which you are applying.
-This includes the traditional MSHCA, Certificate, and Accelerated MSHCA programs.
-Students applying to the MSN//MSHCA program should checking with the School of Nursing for application deadlines.
+This includes both the traditional MSHCA and Accelerated MSHCA programs.
 International student deadlines are usually earlier.
 Please check with the CIE Office for deadlines.
 There are no exceptions or conditional admits.

 GRE/GMAT testing is required for all HCA graduate programs except the MSHCA Accelerated Program.
 This requirement can only be waived for applicants who have previously earned a doctoral degree; there are no other exceptions.
 We recommend that you take a comprehensive preparation course that simulates this computer-based test.
 GRE/GMAT scores are valid for 2 years.
 You may take the GRE/GMAT as frequently as you wish and we will evaluate your highest set of scores.
 For more information about the test, you can contact GRE or GMAT directly.

 TOEFL testing is required for international applicants.
 The minimum university requirement for the TOEFL paperbased score is 550 and the TOEFL internet based score is 80.
 The TOEFL requirement can only be waived for applicants with a bachelor's or higher degree from an accredited US university.
 For more information on fees, preparation and locations, visit the TOEFL web site.